w3f/polkadot-wiki/docs/learn/learn-phragmen.md

 Running the Phragmén algorithm is time-consuming, and often cannot be completed within the time limits of production of a single block.
 Waiting for calculation to complete would jeopardize the constant block production time of the network.
-Therefore, as much computation as possible is moved to an offchain worker, which validators can work on the problem without impacting block production time.
-By restricting the ability of users to make any modifications in the last 25% of an era, and running the selection of validators by nominators as an offchain process, validators have a significant amount of time to calculate the new active validator set and allocate the nominators in an optimal manner.
+Therefore, as much computation as possible is moved to an off-chain worker, which validators can work on the problem without impacting block production time.
+By restricting the ability of users to make any modifications in the last 25% of an era, and running the selection of validators by nominators as an off-chain process, validators have a significant amount of time to calculate the new active validator set and allocate the nominators in an optimal manner.